I thought I should share my Top Tips for a Buckingham Palace Garden Party as we have just been to our first (and only I would think!).

 Go hungry!
 I thought the tea would be a bit “lacking”.
 Just the odd sandwich or small cake but I couldn’t have been more wrong.
 There were five different sandwiches to choose from and nine cakes!
 You get to help yourself from the tea tent (the queue was tiny because this is a well oiled machine and they know how to feed 8000 people in the blink of an eye) and the selection is huge.
 This is the menu, though it is a really bad photo due to the fact it was taken surreptitiously due to the “no photos” rule (like I was ever going to abide by that rule)

 And this is what that translates to.
 Yes I did try them all (purely in the interests of research you understand.
 I take this reporting to you my lovely readers lark very seriously)

 And to round off the day we had one that looked like this.
 Well if you were the Queen wouldn’t you want all your food to look like this?

-PS for more pics of the garden here is the post I wrote last week: How Does Your Garden Grow Buckingham Palace Style
+You can indeed.
+For some pics of the garden here is the post I wrote about them: How Does Your Garden Grow Buckingham Palace Style

 So there you have it, my top tips for a Buckingham Palace Garden Party.
 Do leave me a comment if you have any questions though and I promise to come back to you.